jeoffreyduke/jeoffreyduke/README.md

 *   🧠  I'm learning Svelte, Web3js, Solidity.
 *   🤝  I'm open to collaborating on any interesting projects.
 *   ⚡  Sending love and light your way; to brighten your day.
+* revolving_hearts  Follow me on github to stay tuned on my amazing projects.

 <h3>Skills</h3>
 <p align="left">